Mohdaman01/takingdoc/README.md

 - This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-- For user interface "client side rendering" is used and for api end points next.js as a backend sever is used.
+- For user interface "client side rendering" of next.js is used and for api end points next.js as a backend sever is used.

-- For styling [TailWind.css](https://tailwindcss.com) is used.
+- For styling [Tailwind.css](https://tailwindcss.com) is used.

 - For "Chat/QA model , pfd-loader, vectorstore and retrieval" [langChain](https://www.langchain.com) is used.

 - For "vectorstore" [MongoDB Atlas](https://www.mongodb.com/atlas/database) is used.

-### Reason for chosing this tech stack
+### Reasons for choosing this tech stack

-- Next.js is a very powerfull and stable framework which has many features for this kind of application.
+- Next.js is a very powerfull and stable framework which has many features for this kind of application and can use node.js features on sever side.

 - Tailwind.css is a css framework which increases the speed for development significantly by using their utility classes.